 You should be able to approach your final piece with confidence because, by now, you have amassed a lot of marks and you know what you are doing, with what, and why you are doing it.
-You may want to work from a plan that gives you a disciplined sequence of actions to help you meet your deadlines, but this is up to you.
+Everything in fact!
+You may want to work from a "plan of action" that gives you a disciplined sequence of actions to help you meet your deadlines, this is up to you.

-Remember - at all stages you are allowed to discuss your work with your teacher.
+Remember; at all stages you are allowed to discuss your work with your teacher.
 The examination and coursework rules encourage this.
-Your teachers are experts - use them and trust them!
+Your teachers are experts, use them and trust them!